 Depending on the type of sleep test, you may need to use several different sensors.

 Sleep tests fall into different categories depending on how accurately they measure different sleep metrics.
-Home sleep apnea tests are generally classed as level III or level IV.
-Level III tests use a greater number of sensors to capture relevant information such as blood oxygen levels, airflow, snoring, body position, or heart rate.
+Home sleep apnea tests are generally classed as type 3 or type 4.
+Type 3 tests use a greater number of sensors to capture relevant information such as blood oxygen levels, airflow, snoring, body position, or heart rate.
 There may be variations between tests, as researchers are still developing new testing kits.